Skip to content

 Of this force, what could be sent abroad to help our allies who are under a greater threat than us from our Chinese foes?

-Now this force doesn’t rival Britain’s Carrier Strike Group, but in my mind, it is the minimum force that would allow Canada to make a meaningful impact on whatever events were taking place in the Pacific.
+Now, this force doesn’t rival Britain’s Carrier Strike Group, but in my mind, it is the minimum force that would allow Canada to make a meaningful impact on whatever events were taking place in the Pacific.
 And we should add that the Type-26 is one hell of a capable ship.

 If we have four subs on Canada’s west coast, it means we have three to four on the east coast.
 So, let us say we have purchased seven new submarines.
 There are several platforms to choose from that would fit Canada’s defence needs.
 For several reasons, I’ve chosen the German-designed/built Type 212CD.

-From what I could find online, this sub costs an estimated $1.2B (USD), but for reasons of inflation and currency conversion, let’s say each one is a about $1.8B Canadian per sub.
+From what I could find online, this sub costs an estimated $1.2B (USD), but for reasons of inflation and currency conversion, let’s say each one is about $1.8B Canadian per sub.

 If we stick to what it would take to purchase and then maintain these vessels over 20 years, we’re talking an annual cost of $810 million dollars per year.
 In 2026-2027, Canada’s defence budget is projected to be $32B.
-Adding the annual cost of purchasing and maintaining 7 submarines, would require Canada’s defence buget to be increased by a paltry 2.6 percent.
+Adding the annual cost of purchasing and maintaining 7 submarines would require Canada’s defence budget to be increased by a paltry 2.6 percent.
 If you then add in the operating costs, we increase it to 3 percent – about another $1 billion per year in defence spending.

 Final Word